Human rights in Russia: Situation in Chechnya

-As reported by the Commissioner for Human Rights of the Council of Europe Thomas Hammarberg in 2009, "prior military conflicts, recurrent terrorist attacks (including suicide bombings), as well as widespread corruption and a climate of impunity have all plagued the region."
+As reported by the Commissioner for Human Rights of the Council of Europe Thomas Hammarberg in 2009, "prior military conflicts, recurrent terrorist attacks (including suicide bombings), as well as widespread corruption and a climate of impunity have all plagued the region".

 According to the Human Rights Centre Memorial, the total number of alleged abductions in Chechnya was 42 during the entire year 2008, whereas already in the first four months of 2009 there were 58 such cases.
 Of these 58 persons, 45 had been released, 2 found dead, 4 were missing and 7 had been found in police detention units.
 In the course of 2008, 164 criminal complaints concerning acts by the security forces were made, 111 of which were granted.
 In the first half of 2009, 52 such complaints were made, 18 of which were granted.

 On 16 April 2009 the counter-terrorism operation (CTO) regime in Chechnya was lifted by the federal authorities.
 After that, the Chechen authorities bear primary responsibility for the fight against terrorism in the Republic.
 However, the lifting of the CTO regime has not been accompanied by a diminishment of activity of illegal armed groups in Chechnya.

 There are reports on practices of collective punishment of relatives of alleged terrorists or insurgents: punitive house-burning has continued to be among the tactics against families of alleged insurgents.
 Chechen authorities confirmed such incidents and pointed out that "such practices were difficult to prevent as they stemmed from prevalent customs of revenge", however, educational efforts are undertaken to prevent such incidents, with the active involvement of village elders and Muslim clerics, and compensation had been paid to many of the victims of punitive house burnings.

-Current situation
+2010s

+Chechen leader Ramzan Kadyrov rules the Chechen Republic through despotism and repression.
 There are gay concentration camps in Chechnya where homosexuals are tortured and executed.
 In September 2017 Tatyana Moskalkova, an official representative of government on human rights, met with Chechnen authorities to discuss a list of 31 people recently extrajudicially killed in the republic.

-Governmental organizations

-Efforts to institutionalize official human rights bodies have been mixed.
-In 1996, human rights activist Sergei Kovalev resigned as chairman of the Presidential Human Rights Commission to protest the government's record, particularly the war in Chechnya.
-Parliament in 1997 passed a law establishing a "human rights ombudsman," a position that is provided for in Russia's constitution and is required of members of the Council of Europe, to which Russia was admitted in February 1996.
-The State Duma finally selected Duma deputy Oleg Mironov in May 1998.
-A member of the Communist Party of the Russian Federation, Mironov resigned from both the Party and the Duma after the vote, citing the law's stipulation that the Ombudsman be nonpartisan.
-Because of his party affiliation, and because Mironov had no evident expertise in the field of human rights, his appointment was widely criticized at the time by human rights activists.